simeonpashley/simeonpashley.github.io/_posts/articles/2010-05-26-avoiding-contract-pitfalls-royalties.md

 </div>

-Here at @Gamelinchpin we like to clear some of the fog surrounding the more complex business of making games.
+Here at @simeonpashley we like to clear some of the fog surrounding the more complex business of making games.

 Negotiating contracts can be tough, and there's a lot to think about but